 Permit holders are responsible for their safety when operating on Exploration Licences and must comply with the Mining Act and Regulations at all times.
 Holders should be certain what portions of the applied for graticular blocks are not available for prospecting - such as any private or reserved land.
-DMP will supply a Tengraph map when permits are issued.
+DMIRS will supply a Tengraph map when permits are issued.

 Tengraph is a computer-based graphical system that shows the boundaries of mining tenements throughout Western Australia.
 This system is freely available at the department’s Mining Registrar offices, head office or website.

 Registration is required to allow online access to the system by contacting the department’s HELPDESK on (08) 9222 0777.